amake/omegat-history-completer/README.md

 An autocompleter view that suggests words from existing translations in a project

-This autocompleter view suggests words from existing translations* in the current project that share a common prefix with the word currently being typed (minimum 4 characters long).
+- **Completion:** As you type a word, the view suggests completions from words found in existing translations in the current project.

-\*"Default" translations only
+- **Prediction:** After typing a word and pressing space, the view suggests words that have appeared elsewhere in the current project following the previous word.
+The suggestions are sorted by frequency of use.

 ## Requirements
 - OmegaT 3.6.0 r8270 or later (only tested on trunk)